logo Capitol 6000

 Early editions are RCA-pressed with a Parrs sleeve and use Scranton metal parts.
 Early editions in loose wrap, green Capitol inner sleeve.
 Rear sleeve modified to show the Canadian Capitol LPs T-6054 and T-6063 which replace Meet The Beatles and The Beatles Second Album.

-1964 June 26 A Hard Days Night United Artists UAL 3366 MONO and UAS 6366 STEREO
+United Artists UAL 3366 MONO and UAS 6366 STEREO A Hard Days Night 1964 June 26

 Early MONO editions on red, black, or blue UA labels, disc is mastered in Canada.
 Early STEREO editions on black UA labels only, disc is mastered in Canada.
 All early editions are Compo-pressed with a non-Parrs sleeve.
 Early editions in shrink wrap, rounded poly bag inner sleeve, original stereo is scarcer.

-1964 July 20 Something New Capitol T-2108 MONO only initially*
+Capitol T-2108 MONO only initially* Something New

 Early editions are RCA-pressed with a Parrs sleeve and use Scranton metal parts.
 Early editions in loose wrap, with or without Capitol/Pathe inner sleeve.
 Capitol ST-2108 STEREO copies appeared after June 1966, with brackets around the word Canada on the label perimeter print.
 EMI Music Canada lists original release date as 1964 July 20 ** (AGREE)

-Something New lp
+Something New Canadian LP

 RCA-pressed and use Scranton metal parts wrapped in loose plastic, with or without Capitol/Pathe inner sleeve.
 Sleeves are imported from USA and rear sleeve paste-over slick shows the Canadian Capitol LPs T-6054 and T-6063 which replace Meet The Beatles And The Second Album.